Overview of groups & channels

 If Office 365 Groups are created or changed in other O365 services, there could be a ~1-2 hour delay before those changes show up in Stream.
 Likewise, Groups created in Stream could take sometime before they show up other places in O365, depending on the other application.*

-When you create a group in Stream, you set if the group is companywide or not.
+When you create a group in Stream or the rest of Office 365, you set if the group is a Public group or a Private group.
 This determines who has access to see content inside the group.

-When "Make this group companywide" is checked for a group, the group is public inside the organization.
+When Public group is set, the group is public inside the organization.
 Use this type of group when you want to broadcast out information to most of your company.

 - Anyone in your company can join without being added by a group owner

-- Everyone in the organization will be able to see the videos within these groups
+- Everyone in the organization will be able to see the videos and channels within these groups

-When "Make this group companywide" is not checked, the group is private.
+When Private group is set, the group is private.
 Use this type of group when you want to limit access to who can view videos within the group.

 Characteristics of private groups:

-- An owner of the group will have to add or approve members who join the group
+- An owner of the group will have to add or approve members who want to join the group

-- Only group members will be able to see videos within the group
+- Only group members will be able to see videos and channels within the group

 Owners & Members

-Owners Owners of the group will get full control over the group and any videos owned by the group.
+Owners Owners of the group will get full control over the group, channels within the group, and any videos owned by the group.
 They can edit the settings of the group, create/delete channels, and delete the group itself.

 Members In Microsoft Stream, we have a Stream only setting that controls if members are contributors to the group or they are viewers only.
-This is controlled by the "Allow members to contribute" check box on the group.
+This is controlled by the "Allow all members to contribute" setting.

-- If "Allow members to contribute" is checked, the members of the group will be contributors to the group.
+If "Allow all members to contribute" is on, the members of the group will be contributors to the group.
 They will be able to create/delete channels, and add video to the group, and modify videos owned by the group.

-- If "Allow members to contribute" is not checked, the members of the group will be viewers of the group.
+If "Allow all members to contribute" is off, the members of the group will be viewers of the group.
 They will only be able to view videos with this group.

 Channels are an organization method for videos, but not a permission method.
 Channels don’t have any permissions on their own.
 If viewers follow your channel, they can get updates on new videos added to it.
 You can put a video into one or several channels to help viewers find it more easily.